exercism/blog/posts/parallel-letter-frequency-unicode-matching-elixir.md

 """
 ```

-Maybe you could use regular expression to check if a character **isn't** a special character, but it's likely to be long, inelegant and fragile.
+Maybe you could use a regular expression to check if a character **isn't** a special character, but it's likely to be long, inelegant and fragile.
 How confident can you be that you've covered every possible special character that might be passed as input to your function?
 I believe there's a better approach.

 ## Unicode regular expressions in Elixir